AtlasDevLabs/currentlytalking/README.md

-# Currently Talking Text
+# Currently Talking

-- Shows the players name and id
+- Shows the players name and id - Optimized - More Updates Coming Soon 😀
-- Optimized
-  More Updates Coming Soon 😀